Chris-Johnston/Chris-Johnston.github.io/games-portfolio.md

 ---
 layout: page
-title: Games Portfolio - Chris Johnston
+title: Game Projects
 ---

-Hi!
-I'm a student at the University of Washington in the Computer Science and Software Engineering major.
 Here are some of the games that I've worked on.
 [Click here to see the broader scope of software projects (not just games) that I've worked on.]({{ site.baseurl }}/index)

 # Grappel (Spring 2018)